CanadianCIO Hall of Fame

 “Receiving the CanadianCIO of the Year – Private Sector award in 2022 was a profound honour and a reflection of the exceptional work being done across Canadian Tire.
 The recognition underscores the strength of our technology leadership and the dedication of our teams who continue to drive innovation, resilience, and transformation across the organization.
 I am proud to be part of a company that embraces change and invests in building a digitally empowered future for Canadians.
 It’s a privilege to support the recognition of digital leadership across Canada as we continue building a future of progress together.”

-— Rex Lee, Chief Information Officer, Canadian Tire
+— Rex Lee, Canadian Tire

 Private Sector (Co-Winner)